pySTEPS/pysteps.github.io/index.md

 ## Documentation

-The documentation is available at this [link](https://pysteps.github.io/refmanual).
+The documentation is available at this [link](https://pysteps.github.io/pysteps/refmanual/).

+The same is also available as pdf [here](https://github.com/pySTEPS/pysteps/tree/gh-pages/refmanual/refmanual.pdf).